robertjrodger/samenvattr/README.md

 + the English Porter stemmer was swapped out with nltk's [Dutch snowball stemmer](http://www.nltk.org/_modules/nltk/stem/snowball.html#DutchStemmer)
 + most code and tests relating to non-summarization corners of the API were ripped out

+# What are you still looking to do?

+I probably haven't ripped out all of the functionality that doesn't relate to summarization, so that's on the to do list.
+I'll also go over the code again to make sure there aren't any unnecessary Python 2-compatibility checks.
+Also, I just realized that all of the tests assume the input is English, so I'll have to come up with some Dutch language test data.